 We also entered into subscription agreements with various investors for the private placement of Common Stock (the "PIPE"), all of which closed shortly before the closing of the Reverse Recapitalization.
 Under the PIPE, 2,239,500 shares of Common Stock (the "PIPE Shares") were sold, resulting in net proceeds of \$22.2 million.
-Pursuant to the subscription agreements, investors in the PIPE also received warrants to purchase a number of shares equal to one-half (1/2) of the number of PIPE Shares, totaling 1,119,750 shares of PubCo Common Stock, at an exercise price of \$0.01 per share for each of the PIPE Shares, subject to a 180-day holding period.
+Pursuant to the subscription agreements, investors in the PIPE also received a warrant to purchase one-half of one share of Common Stock, totaling 1,119,750 shares of PubCo Common Stock, at an exercise price of \$0.01 per share for each of the PIPE Shares, subject to a 180-day holding period.

 Throughout this Proxy Statement, the "Company," and references to "we," "us," or similar such references should be understood to be references to the combined company, Clene Inc., including its subsidiaries, one of which is Clene Nanomedicine, Inc. When this Proxy Statement references "Clene" and describes the business of Clene, it refers to the business of Clene Nanomedicine, Inc. and its subsidiaries, prior to the consummation of the Reverse Recapitalization.
-Following the date of the Reverse Recapitalization, references to "Clene" should be understood to reference Clene Inc. and its subsidiaries.
+Following the date of the Business Consummation, references to "Clene" should be understood to reference Clene Inc. and its subsidiaries.
 Given that the Reverse Recapitalization is accounted for as a reverse recapitalization and the accounting acquirer is Clene Nanomedicine, Inc., the post-Reverse Recapitalization financial statements of the Company show the consolidated balances and transactions of Clene Inc. and its subsidiaries.